mModule/guide_hma/README.md

 For now im aware of no fix, and havent replicated myself yet as i have yet to update to March 2024 stock Google Pixel ROM

-I will try and replicate tomorrow and provde any feedback i can
+I will try and replicate tomorrow and provide any feedback i can

 ---